apache/spark/core/src/main/scala/org/apache/spark/deploy/security/README.md

 executors) vs. the number of service processes (e.g. HDFS DataNodes).
 That generates unnecessary extra load on the KDC, and may even run into usage limits set up by the KDC admin.

+* DTs are only used for authentication

+DTs, unlike TGTs, can only be used to authenticate to the specific service for which they were issued.
+You cannot use an existing DT to create new DTs or to create DTs for a different service.

 So in short, DTs are *not* Kerberos tokens.
 They are used by many services to replace Kerberos authentication, or even other forms of authentication, although there is nothing (aside from